World Literature Today: History

-Robert Con Davis-Undiano, Professor of English at the University of Oklahoma, became the editor of WLT in 1999.
+Robert Con Davis-Undiano, Professor of English at the University of Oklahoma, became the director of WLT in 1999.

+In 2017, Latin American Literature Today, a sister journal to World Literature Today focusing on Latin American literature, was established.

 Sponsored prizes and festivals

-World Literature Today sponsors the biennial Neustadt International Prize for Literature, the NSK Neustadt Prize for Children's Literature, and the annual Puterbaugh Festival of International Literature and Culture.
+World Literature Today sponsors the biennial Neustadt International Prize for Literature, the NSK Neustadt Prize for Children's and Young Adult Literature, and the Puterbaugh Festival of International Literature and Culture.